topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 ; Main loop begin
 001A: CD 80 00        CALL    $0080               ; {code.WaitVBlankCoin} Wait for VBlank and count any coins
 001D: 3A A2 43        LD      A,($43A2)           ; {ram.GameOrAttract}
-0020: A7              AND     A
+0020: A7              AND     A                   ; updates the zero flag
 0021: CA 2D 00        JP      Z,$002D             ; {}
 ; game mode
 0024: CD 00 04        CALL    $0400               ; {code.IntervalGameStateMachine}
 0027: CD 00 27        CALL    $2700               ; {code.GameFlow}
 002A: C3 1A 00        JP      $001A               ; {}
-; attract mode (no sound, no scoreing, no steering)
+; attract mode (no sound, no scoreing, no manual steering)
-002D: 3E 0F           LD      A,$0F               ;
+002D: 3E 0F           LD      A,$0F               ; 0000_1111
 002F: 26 60           LD      H,$60               ; 60xx sound A
 0031: 77              LD      (HL),A              ;
 0032: 26 68           LD      H,$68               ; 68xx sound B